trozlabs/zoinx/readme.md

 commands can be run.

 **NOTE**
-`--entity` and `--feature` work in nearly identical manners such as Features NOT having a domain class.
-Feature differences will be noted.</br></br>
+`--entity` and `--feature` work in nearly identical manners.
+Feature differences will be noted i.e. Features NOT having a domain class.</br></br>

 <a name="code-gen-ex"></a>
 ### Code Generating Examples